Skip to main content

 The URL specified as the redirect_uri must be secure i.e. an HTTPS URL.

-Once the user has successfully completed the interaction, they will be redirected back to your specified redirect_uri, together with the transactionId as a query parameter.
+Once the user has successfully completed the interaction and the payment has been processed, they will be redirected back to your specified redirect_uri with the following query parameters.

 You will also receive a corresponding transaction webhook to confirm the status of the transaction.